Montgomery Bell: Career

-By 1808, Bell was buying wood at 50 cents per cord for charcoal to fuel his Cumberland Furnaces which cast cannonballs used in the War of 1812 by General Andrew Jackson's troops at the Battle of New Orleans.
+By 1808, Bell was buying wood at 50 cents per cord for charcoal to fuel his Cumberland Furnaces.
 Bell built another forge and hammer mill called "Pattison Forge" after his mother's maiden name.
 Bell finished a tunnel approximately 100 yards (91 m) long through a narrow limestone and sandstone ridge from a point seven miles upstream creating a 4-foot fall to operate his hammers and forge.
 There had been an earlier plan to shorten the river path for flatboats to ship goods.

 Bell named another of his iron works "Worley Furnace" after James Worley, a slave.

 Bell made the Narrows his operational headquarters and built a home there which he called Bell View.
 A nearby unincorporated community where many of his workers lived is called Bell Town.
 Bell suffered losses in the Panic of 1819 and in 1824 he advertised the Narrows and other properties for sale in the Nashville Whig.
 Bell offered to sell his ironworks to the U.S. Army for an Armory but floods on the Harpeth were well known and that idea failed.
 Bell sold the ironworks to Anthony Wayne Van Leer, who was a member of a well known historical family in Pennsylvania and noted in the anti-slavery cause.
 The Narrows property was not sold during Bell's life but much was lost through looting, flooding, and the effects of time.
 The tunnel remains and part of the Tennessee State Park system.

 As early as 1835, Bell sent 50 of his freed slaves to Liberia.
 In 1853, he sent 50 more of them.
 He eventually emancipated 150 more of his slaves.
 Additionally, he hired a teacher from Philadelphia to teach them how to read and write, at a time when this was illegal.

+People He Enslaved

+According to the Nashville Public Library’s Enslaved and Free People of Color Database, Montgomery Bell is recorded as having enslaved the following people.
+Their ages, when known, and the year the record was created are included.